How to auto-reply in Outlook

-1. In the Inbox, click the New button on the toolbar in the main Outlook window to create a new mail message (or click Ctrl+N).
+1. On the Home tab, in the New group, click New E-mail to create a new mail message (or click Ctrl+N):

-2. A blank message window opens.
-Leaving the To field blank, type the auto-reply's subject into the Subject field and type the text you want to appear in the message body.
+2. Leaving the To field blank, type the auto-reply's subject into the Subject field and type the text you want to appear in the message body.

-4. Click the down arrow next to the Save As Type field and choose Outlook Template.
-Type a filename for your message in the File Name field and click Save.
+- Click the down arrow next to the Save As Type field and choose Outlook Template (*.oft)

 5. Click the Close button on the message window to close the message.